AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/develop/project.md

 # Create an Asset Compute project

-Asset Compute applications are Node.js projects, generated using the Adobe I/O CLI, that adhere to a certain structure that allow them to be deployed to Adobe I/O Runtime and integrated with AEM as a Cloud Service.
+Asset Compute projects are Node.js projects, generated using the Adobe I/O CLI, that adhere to a certain structure that allow them to be deployed to Adobe I/O Runtime and integrated with AEM as a Cloud Service.
 A single Asset Compute project can contain one or more Asset Compute workers, with each having a discrete HTTP end-point referenceable from an AEM as a Cloud Service Processing Profile.

 ## Generate a project